RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 Tokenization
 ~~~~~~~~~~~~
 If your chosen language is whitespace-tokenized (words are separated by spaces), you
-can use the ``WhitespaceTokenizer``.
+can use the :ref:`WhitespaceTokenizer`.
 If this is not the case you should use a different tokenizer.
 We support a number of different :ref:`tokenizers <tokenizers>`, or you can
 create your own :ref:`custom tokenizer <custom-nlu-components>`.